ImperialCollegeLondon/poreFoam-singlePhase/README.md

  The codes simulate incompressible single-phase flow, by solving Naview-Stokes equations on 3D images of porous media

- * This branch is aims to simplify the build process by including the prerequisites (+ some customization of foam-extend for saving memory)
+ * This branch's aim is to simplify the build process by including the prerequisites (+ some customization of foam-extend for saving memory)

 ---